Finalet/Elegant-Emoji-Picker/README.md

 ### Offering a custom set of emojis

-If you want to provide your own list of emojis to users, implement the `emojiPicker(_: loadEmojiSections : withConfiguration : withLocalization)` delegate method and return `[EmojiSection]` - an array of sections containing emojis.
+If you want to provide your own list of emojis to users, implement the `emojiPicker(_: loadEmojiSections : withConfiguration : withLocalization)` delegate method and return an array of sections containing emojis `[EmojiSection]`.
 You can use a static method `ElegantEmojiPicker.getAllEmoji()` to retrieve all available emojis for your own collection.

-`EmojiSection` - one section containing emojis, like "Smileys & Emotion" or "People & Body".
+`EmojiSection` one section containing emojis, like "Smileys & Emotion" or "People & Body".
 - `title` Displayed section title
 - `icon` Displayed section icon (used in the built-in toolbar).
 Optional.
 - `emojis` Emojis contained in this section